technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 ### Checklist of preferred objection handling

 1. We currently have all the data we need, why do we need to do anything else?

     The traditional approach to data integration is no longer sufficient in the modern marketplace.
 Retailers can now derive meaningful benefits from end-to-end visibility of supply and demand signals across the value chain.

     In parallel, retailers could leverage external data that represents external conditions in order to evaluate how they may affect local demand patterns.
 The ability to account for external data such as breaking news, weather, or sporting events can help detect and align to shifts in customer demand within hours.
-Predictive intelligence provided by Microsoft and SAP analytics tools, AI and machine learning models facilitate implementing such solutions, resulting in optimized procurement cycles, minimizing waste, and maximizing profits.
+Predictive intelligence provided by Microsoft and SAP analytics tools, AI and machine learning models facilitate implementing such solutions, resulting in payment/sales trends, optimized procurement cycles, minimizing waste, and maximizing profits.

     Similarly, companies can use Azure analytics and Power BI dashboards to monitor supplier status, inbound materials flows and logistics in real time.
-Through Azure, they can overlay operating status with external data such as road closures or inclement weather to predict problems before they can impact production schedules or customer deliveries.
+Through Azure, they can overlay operating status with external data such as third-party customer credit scoring, road closures or inclement weather to predict problems before they can impact production schedules or customer deliveries.

-    By combining SAP- and Azure-based analytics, it becomes easier to uncover sales trends and customer preferences, resulting in optimized production targets and increased revenues.
-By expediting planning cycles in coordination with supplier networks and logistics providers, retailers can get products to market faster and deliver tailored products at scale.
+    By combining SAP- and Azure-based analytics, it becomes easier to uncover trends and prioritize resources, resulting in optimized production targets and increased revenues.

 ## Customer quote (to be read back to the attendees at the end)